The question generator, the cron job, and shipping it locally

 Grounded question generation is one prompt away.
 Wrap the project with a local cron, a one-line backup, and a popular-guests landing query — and the podcast index runs on its own.

-uv-2026(for the toolchain) andpython-monorepo-2026(for the layout) — though each post stands alone if you skim those concepts.
+uv-2026series for the toolchain andpython-monorepo-2026for the layout — though this post stands alone if you skim those concepts.

 The grounded prompt